rosasurfer/mt4-mql-framework/etc/doc/README.md

 - - -

 ### Advanced setup
-Advanced users may symlink the repository file `etc/doc/MQL4 Language Reference.xml` to `<metaeditor-dir>\languages\metaeditor.xml`.
-This way the help file used by MetaEditor is always in sync with the version in the repository.
+Advanced users may symlink the language reference file in this directory to `<metaeditor-dir>\languages\metaeditor.xml`.
+This way the file used by MetaEditor is always in sync with the version in the repository.
 - - -